Underfloor Heating Market Size and Share

 By Offering: Hardware Dominance Drives Market Foundation

 Technician demand escalates because smart controls must be calibrated to occupancy profiles and integrated with building-management systems.
 After-sales optimisation contracts help customers hit energy-target benchmarks mandated by regulators, converting once-off equipment sales into annuity revenues.
-These shifts enhance ecosystem stickiness and cement hardware-plus-service bundles as the default procurement path within the underfloor heating systems industry.
+These shifts enhance ecosystem stickiness and cement hardware-plus-service bundles as the default procurement path within the underfloor heating market.

 By System Type: Electric Systems Challenge Hydronic Dominance